Syracuse London Center

 Attendance

 Punctual class attendance is mandatory at Syracuse London.
 It is also monitored by the UK government authorities for purposes of immigration compliance.
 To comply with Syracuse London policies, professors are required to take attendance in every class and course-related activity.
 Professors are also required to report any unusual or repeated absence or tardiness to the Program Office.
 An absence is excused only for documented and serious medical problems, or for reasons approved in advance (e.g., COVID-related precautions).
-Parental, friend or sweetheart visits, missed transportation connections, hangovers, weekend or unofficial trips away from Syracuse London, etc., are not acceptable grounds for missing class and will result in an unexcused absence.
+Visits from family and/or friends, missed transportation connections, hangovers, weekend or unofficial trips away from Syracuse London, etc., are not acceptable grounds for missing class and will result in an unexcused absence.

 Do not plan personal travel until you arrive and know when you may be required to take part in a class-related study tour, exam, or other academic commitment.
 Some of these visits will occur on weekends and missing them will result in an unexcused absence.
 Each unexcused absence may result in a lowering of the final course grade.